Pierce Bird

-Pierce Michael Bird (born 16 April 1999) is a Northern Irish professional footballer who plays as a centre back for club Kidderminster Harriers.
+Pierce Michael Bird (born 16 April 1999) is a Northern Irish professional footballer who plays as a centre back for Northern Premier League Divison One East side Matlock Town.

 Career

 Dunkirk

 Bird played for Dunkirk of the East Midlands Counties League and also their reserve side, AFC Dunkirk of the Nottinghamshire Senior League.

 He made his senior debut for Dunkirk on 9 August 2016 in the 3–2 home win against Holbrook Sports.

 On 17 August 2016 in the away win at Cotgrave he made his debut for AFC Dunkirk.

 Notts County

 Bird sealed a trial at League Two side Notts County, and scored the winning goal in the pre-season win at York City, On 31 July it was announced that Bird had secured a one-year contract at Notts County after impressing during his trial period.

 On 7 November 2017, Bird made his Notts County debut in the EFL Trophy match at Lincoln City, scoring an own goal.

 On 26 December 2017, Bird made his Football League debut as an 87th-minute substitute in the 4–1 win at Morecambe.

 On 29 May 2018, Bird signed a two-year contract with Notts County.

 On 3 June 2020, out of contract Bird was informed he will not be offered a new contract when his current contract ends on 30 June.